 The Next Generation of Sportsmen

 In order to insure that our traditions and the strong economic driver persist, it’s important that we engage the next generation of hunters and anglers.
-NWF actively supports connecting young children to hunting and fishing through our affiliates, government programs, and national partners.
+NWF actively supports connecting young children to hunting and fishing through our programs, affiliates, government lobbying, and national partners.

 Children today spend an average of 7.5 hours per day in front of a screen.
 This means that children are getting outside less, and as a result missing critical experiences in nature or around wildlife.
 A decreasing number of hunters and anglers poses many threats, including: